graef685/OverlayAsPromised/README.md

 * ``` node server.js ```
 * Open your browser at ```loacalhost:1234 ```
-* You will se a cactus
+* You will see a cactus

 ### API
 ```